MorphlingHXCZQN/sepsis-TDP-43-project/README.md

   iterating.
 - `--skip-citations` – disable EndNote downloads, which is useful when running repeated tests or when network bandwidth is constrained.
+- `--agent-mode` – run the self-healing agent so that retries and automatic fixes (like toggling `--skip-citations`) are applied when the first attempt fails.

 The command will create JSON dumps for each query alongside a consolidated `summary.md` file describing the retrieved papers.
 For every article, the